 MOVING forward with you

-CP Nassau provides the highest quality services for children and adults with disabilities to help reach their highest level of independence.
+We provide quality services for children and adults with disabilities to move forward to reach their highest level of independence.

 Advocacy